IpFruion/raytracing-iow/README.md

-# Raytracing IOW (In One Weekend)
+# Ray Tracing IOW (In One Weekend)

-This is my implementation of the book [Raytracing In one Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) in Rust.
+This is my implementation of the book [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) in Rust.

+## Running

+use `cargo run --release`.
+See `main.rs` for details